Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Proposed Method

-where the virtual fraction $r_0$ is set to $\emptyset$, and the last fraction $r_K=x\backslash\sum^{K-1}_{j=1}r_j$.
-Figure~\ref{fig:composition_toy_examples} shows the example of the image composition. \jhnips{The discrimination function $d(\cdot)$ determines the exact bounding box coordinates $r_{k_x}, r_{k_y}, r_{k_w}, r_{k_h}$ of image fraction $r_k$ through the \jh{uniform random variable $\gamma$ to be located within the bounding box coordinates of former image patch $r_{k-1}$}:}
+\chaaccess{where the virtual fraction $r_0$ and the last fraction $r_K$ are set to $\emptyset$ and $x\backslash\sum^{K-1}_{j=1}r_j$, respectively.} \chaaccess{The discrimination function $d(\cdot)$ determines the exact bounding box coordinates $r_{k_x}, r_{k_y}, r_{k_w}, r_{k_h}$ of image fraction $r_k$, to be located within the bounding box coordinates of former image patch $r_{k-1}$.
+These coordinates are randomly sampled from the uniform distribution with random variable $\gamma$, as follows:}

+\chaaccess{where its width $r_{k_w}$ and height $r_{k_h}$ are determined by $v_k$ as defined in Equation (\ref{eq:cut_mix_sbp}).
+Note that, in the case of $k=1$, $r_{1_x} = 0$, $r_{1_y} = 0$, $r_{1_w} = W$ and $r_{1_h} = H$.
+Hence, the composite function $f_c$ of the \jh{DCutMix} is governed by \jh{hyper-parameter $\bm{\alpha}$ and random variable $\gamma$.} An illustration of the proposed K-image mixing augmentation following Equation Equation (\ref{eq:cut_mix_sbp}) is presented in Figure~\ref{fig:composition_toy_examples}.}

+\chaaccess{In the subsequent experiment section, we will experimentally demonstrate the advantages of the proposed K-image generalization in terms of loss landscape, adversarial robustness, and classification accuracy.}

+\textbf{Probabilistic framework} \chaaccess{The overall probabilistic framework of the classification problem, considering the proposed augmentation, can be defined as: }

+where $(\bm{x},\bm{l})=\{(x_1,l_1),...,(x_K, l_K)\}$, $l_c=\Sigma_k\{\phi_k l_k\}$, and $\bm{\phi}^{(j)}$ is the $j^{th}$ sample drawn from the Dirichlet prior distribution $p(\cdot|\bm{\alpha})$.
+Hereafter, we define the label \jhnips{$l_i\in\mathbb{R}^L$} as a one-hot indexing variable denoting one of total $L$ \yjr{total} classes. \chaaccess{Based on the derivation from Monte-Carlo dropout~\cite{gal2016dropout}, we can \jh{approximate} the distribution $p(l_c|x_c)$ in the variational function $f_W(\cdot)$ \jh{with regard to several different $\bm{\phi}$ and $\gamma$ samples}.
+The variational function is realized by a classification network, parameterized by $W$, with a softmax output.} \chaaccess{In the case of DCutMix, we additionally consider another variable $\gamma$ from (\ref{eq:lik_mixup}), such as:}

+\chaaccess{Consequently, from (\ref{eq:lik_mixup}) and (\ref{eq:lik_CutMix}), we can approximate the posterior $p(l_c | x_c)$ by estimating the predictive mean of network outputs, depending on several differently augmented data sampled \yjr{for varying} $\bm{\phi}$ and $\gamma$ \yjr{values}.
+Similarly, the uncertainty of a given data sample $x_c$ for the given classification network can be approximated by calculating the posterior estimated from augmented data samples.}

 \jhnips{